emanthedataman/nicar2016_sqliteII/README.md

  ```

 * What about Lil'?
- * Don't forget to escape the apostrophe for in Lil'
+ * Don't forget to escape the apostrophe in Lil'

 ### COUNT
 * Once values have been grouped together, count to see how many are in each pile